CoEDL/hermes/README.md

  [UQ Winter Research Scholarship Program](https://employability.uq.edu.au/winter-research).
 It is based on a proof-of-concept built by [Dr Gautier Durantin](http://gdurantin.com/).

-It was originally created to produce language resources for the [Social Robot Project](http://www.itee.uq.edu.au/cis/opal/ngukurr) at the [University of Queensland](https://uq.edu.au), which is developed in collaboration with the [Ngukurr Language Centre](http://www.ngukurrlc.org.au/) and the [Australian Research Council Centre of Excellence for the Dynamics of Language](http://www.dynamicsoflanguage.edu.au/).
+It was originally created to produce language resources for the [NgukurrOPIE Project](http://www.itee.uq.edu.au/cis/opal/ngukurr) at the [University of Queensland](https://uq.edu.au), which is developed in collaboration with the [Ngukurr Language Centre](http://www.ngukurrlc.org.au/) and the [Australian Research Council Centre of Excellence for the Dynamics of Language](http://www.dynamicsoflanguage.edu.au/).